aws/aws-mysql-odbc/README.md

 #### Enabling Logs On MacOS and Linux
 When connecting the AWS ODBC Driver for MySQL using a MacOS or Linux system, include the `LOG_QUERY` parameter in the connection string to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
 The log file, named `myodbc.sql`, can be found in the current working directory.

-## Documentation
-For additional documentation about the AWS ODBC Driver for MySQL, [please refer to the documentation for the open-source mysql-connector-odbc driver that the AWS ODBC Driver for MySQL is based on](https://dev.mysql.com/doc/connector-cpp/8.0/en/).

 ## License
 This software is released under version 2 of the GNU General Public License (GPLv2).